celery/pytest-celery/docs/userguide/advanced-installation.rst

 Let's break down the command:

 - The ``pytest-celery`` is the plugin package, it will install the plugin alongside Celery and its dependencies,including **Kombu** (if not installed already).
-- The ``[redis]`` is the feature flag for the Redis vendor, it will install the :pypi:`redis` package and configure the plugin to use it which will add the Redis backend and Redis broker components to the default setup matrix.
+- The ``[redis]`` is the feature flag for the Redis vendor, it will install the :pypi:`redis <redis>` package and configure the plugin to use it which will add the Redis backend and Redis broker components to the default setup matrix.

 Experimental Vendors
 ~~~~~~~~~~~~~~~~~~~~